Don't be afraid of your fears. They're not there to scare you. They're there to let you know that something is worth it.

-I am a Registered Psychotherapist and a licensed School Psychologist.
-I received a BA in Psychology from the University of Rochester, a Masters in Developmental Psychology and an advanced degree in School Psychology from Gallaudet University in Washington, D.C.
+I am a State Licensed School Psychologist in private practice permissioned by the State of Colorado.
 After completing an internship for Adams County District 12 in Colorado, I was hired by this school district where I began my practice as a School Psychologist.
 In the school setting my practice focused on working with both mainstream and disabled children and young adults, ages 3 to 21.
 I worked directly with students and their families, as well as interfacing with multi-disciplinary teams of mental health, healthcare and teaching professionals.
 The scope of my work included psycho-educational assessment, developing Individual Education Plans for the purpose of accommodating and remediation of learning disabilities, as well as behavioral disorders (e.g. ADD, ADHD, ODD, etc.) Additionally, I provided supportive counseling to students and their families struggling with depression, anxiety, school related phobia, trauma, and other challenges that impacted the immediate and extended family system.

 Outside the school setting, I have consulted with the Colorado State Department of Vocational Rehabilitation.
 In this capacity I assessed, counseled and developed programming to assist clients in transitioning from higher levels of care to independent living.
 Over subsequent years, I focused my professional growth in the area of supportive psychotherapy, integrating a range of relational, experiential and behavioral psychotherapeutic modalities and strategies, with a special focus on Acceptance Commitment Therapy (ACT).
 My continuing training encompasses attending day and multi-day seminars, workshops and forums as well as multi-week long training and self-study programming.
 My training includes: Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Advanced ACT for Practitioners, ACT for Adolescents, ACT for Depression and Anxiety Disorders, Therapeutic Interventions for Anxiety, Neuroscience of Happiness, and Positive Psychology.